Cutlery-Drawer/simh/doc/vax_doc.rst

     SET TRANSLATION={DEFAULT|026|026FTN|029|EBCDIC}

 This command should be given after a deck is attached to the simulator.
-The mappings above are completely described at http://www.cs.uiowa.edu/~jones/cards/codes.html.
+The mappings above are completely described at http://homepage.divms.uiowa.edu/~jones/cards/codes.html.
 Note that DEC typically used 029 or 026FTN mappings.

-DEC operating systems used a variety of methods to determine the end of a deck (recognizing that 'hopper empty' does not necessarily mean the end of a deck.
+DEC operating systems used a variety of methods to determine the end of a deck (recognizing that 'hopper empty' does not necessarily mean the end of a deck).
 Below is a summary of the various operating system conventions for signaling end of deck:

 =======  ========================================================